trackinghippo-io/gtm-unique-event-id-variable/README.md

 ## License

-This template is provided as-is for use in Google Tag Manager.
+This GTM Variable is developed under the Apache 2.0 license.

 ## Support